dankim-dev/rhyfeel-overview/README.md

 1. Connect the haptic wristband via USB
 2. Upload your favorite music
-3. Watch — and feel — your music come alive
+3. Watch and feel — your music come alive!

 ## Contributors